Illinois Massage Therapist State Requirements

 How to Become a Massage Therapist in Illinois

-Illinois Education and Application Requirements
+Illinois Massage Therapy Education Requirements

-- Must be at least 18 years old
+Age Requirement: You must be at least 18 years old.

 Massage Therapy Schools in Illinois